Almost strict domination and anti-de Sitter 3-manifolds: Abstract

 \section{Abstract}

-We define a condition called almost strict domination for pairs of representations $\rho_1:\pi_1(S_{g,n})\to \PSL(2,\mathbb{R})$, $\rho_2:\pi_1(S_{g,n})\to G$, where $G$ is the isometry group of a Hadamard manifold $(X,\nu)$, and prove it holds if and only if one can find a $(\rho_1,\rho_2)$-equivariant spacelike maximal surface in a certain pseudo-Riemannian manifold, unique up to fixing some parameters.
+We define a condition called almost strict domination for pairs of representations $\rho_1:\pi_1(S_{g,n})\to \PSL(2,\mathbb{R})$, $\rho_2:\pi_1(S_{g,n})\to G$, where $G$ is the isometry group of a Hadamard manifold, and prove it holds if and only if one can find a $(\rho_1,\rho_2)$-equivariant spacelike maximal surface in a certain pseudo-Riemannian manifold, unique up to fixing some parameters.
 The proof amounts to setting up and solving an interesting variational problem that involves infinite energy harmonic maps.
 Adapting a construction of Tholozan, we construct all such representations and parametrize the deformation space.

-When $(X,\nu)=(\mathbb{H},\sigma)$, an almost strictly dominating pair is equivalent to the data of an anti-de Sitter 3-manifold with specific properties, and we can extract geometric information using maximal surfaces and associated Higgs bundles.
+When $G=\PSL(2,\mathbb{R})$, an almost strictly dominating pair is equivalent to the data of an anti-de Sitter 3-manifold with specific properties.
 The results on maximal surfaces provide a parametrization of the deformation space of such $3$-manifolds as a union of components in a $\PSL(2,\mathbb{R})\times \PSL(2,\mathbb{R})$ relative representation variety.

 \begin{section}{Introduction} Recently there has been a growing interest in Lorentzian geometry in low dimensions, with a focus on Lorentzian space forms.
 Among the most important space forms is the anti-de Sitter space, which has constant curvature $-1$.
 This study was originally motivated by general relativity, where anti-de Sitter metrics are solutions to the Einstein equations, and now there are more modern applications in physics (see the paper of Witten \cite{Wi}, for instance).
 Another direction is the study of properly discontinuous group actions on Lorentzian space forms, or more generally on Clifford-Klein forms, which has its roots in some famous conjectures about affine geometry.